 Report of Regents Professional Practice Committee to The Board of Regents

-Your Professional Practice Committee held its scheduled meeting on December 10, 2019.
-All members were present.
-Chancellor Betty A. Rosa and Regent Cashin were also present but did not vote on any case or action.
+Your Professional Practice Committee held its scheduled meeting on December 14, 2020.
+All members participated in the meeting by video conference call.
+Vice Chancellor T. Andrew Brown and Regent Beverly L. Ouderkirk also participated but did not vote on any case or action.

 Professional Discipline Cases

-These recommendations are made following the review of 44 cases involving eleven licensed practical nurses, nine registered professional nurses, four pharmacists, two architects, two massage therapists, two physical therapists, one acupuncturist, one certified public accountant, one dentist, one licensed master social worker, one licensed practical nurse who is also a registered professional nurse, one pharmacy, one professional engineer, one professional engineer professional corporation, one registered professional nurse who is also a nurse practitioner (Adult Health), one registered professional nurse who is also a nurse practitioner (Family Health), and one veterinary technician.
+These recommendations are made following the review of 33 cases involving ten licensed practical nurses, four registered professional nurses, three licensed practical nurses who are also registered professional nurses, two certified public accountants, one landscape architect, one licensed clinical social worker, one licensed master social worker, one licensed master social worker who is also a licensed clinical social worker, one licensed practical nurse who is also a registered professional nurse and who is also a nurse practitioner (Adult Health), one massage therapist, one pharmacist, and one veterinarian.

 MOTION FOR ACTION BY FULL BOARD

-Madam Chancellor and Colleagues: Your Professional Practice Committee recommends, and we move, that the Board of Regents act affirmatively upon each recommendation in the written report of the Committee's deliberations at its meeting on December 10, 2019, copies of which have been distributed to each Regent.
+Vice-Chancellor and Colleagues: Your Professional Practice Committee recommends, and we move, that the Board of Regents act affirmatively upon each recommendation in the written report of the Committee's deliberations at its meeting on December 14, 2020, copies of which have been distributed to each Regent.

 MATTERS NOT REQUIRING BOARD ACTION

 Your Committee discussed several topics of interest, including: